ruping/Breakpointer/README.md

 Options
 ---
-	--winsize <int> the window size, default is 10 for < 50bp reads, 20 for longer reads.
+	--winsize <int> the window size, default is 10 for < 50bp reads, 20 for longer/variable length reads.
-	--readlen <int> the length of the read (now only support fixed length) --mapping <string> the mapping file in BAM format.
+	--readlen <int> the length of the read (default: using variable read length).
+	--mapping <string> the mapping file in BAM format.
 It could be an individual BAM file or a file listing the filenames of multiple BAM files (line seperate).All the BAM files must be sorted SAMELY according to chromosomes and coordinates.
 They should contain header tag "@HD   VN:1.0  SO:coordinate".
 	--outdir <string> the output directory (default: current directory) --unique <0/1> 0: take all the alignments (default), 1: take only unique alinged reads.
 If your BAM files only contain uniquely mapped reads or only a few non-unique reads, we recommand to leave it as default (0).
 If the BAM files contain many multi-location alignments, it is better to set it to 1.
 However, since different mappers generate different tags for uniqueness, if 1 is set, user shoule provide unique tag info (see tag/val_uniq).